SeekyCt/evt-disassembler/README.md

 ### --ramfile path, -r path
 Path to the MEM1 RAM dump, defaults to 'ram.raw' in the current directory if not specified

-### --outfile path, -o path
-Path to the text file to store the result to (will print to console if not specified)

 ### --address addr, -a addr
 Address of the script to disassemble, such as 80e4a688 for aa1_01_init_evt in PAL revision 0